 On June 14, 2013, Naughty Dog released a game that would change the lives of those who played it for a long time.

 It became a cult-like classic console action-adventure, survival horror video game—one that surpassed the expectations of both audiences and critics alike.
-It was an immersive game built on a fictional post-apocalyptic era for players to explore.
+It was an immersive game built in a fictional post-apocalyptic era for players to explore.
 It gained a tremendous amount of positive support from players, especially the ones you can find on video streaming applications/websites like YouTube.
 The game's gameplay and beautiful graphics left its players in awe, and the narrative, storytelling, and bond built between the players and characters made it a hit.
 It became such a trend that, until today, people still find hidden or subtle clues within the game to expand their known knowledge of the game.

-Seven years after the successful first installment of the game, a new Part II was released to its audiences available to play in PS4.
-This new sequel of the game left audiences, and critics, jumble around a very vague spectrum: the positive on the right, and the negative on the left.
-So, why does this titular, almost legendary, critically-acclaimed, and outstanding video game left its players to either love or hate it?
+Seven years after the successful first installment of the game, a new Part II was released to its audiences available to play on the PS4.
+This new sequel of the game left audiences and critics very divided: the positive on the right, and the negative on the left.
+Why does this titular, almost legendary, critically-acclaimed, and outstanding video game left its players to either love or hate it?

 How It All Started

 The Last of Us is an action-adventure survival horror console video game for those of you who don't know what it is.
-It's a game set on a fictional post-apocalyptic era about a story of two characters in a world that had been ravaged by a powerful disease.
+It's a game set in a fictional post-apocalyptic era about a story of two characters in a world that had been ravaged by a powerful disease.